LukaBrc/LukaBrc/README.md

 I am a Jr. Software developer and tester, passionate about learning new technologies and looking for my first opportunity to join the IT workforce.

   - 🌎 I'm based in San Carlos de Bariloche, Río Negro, Patagonia, Argentina. 🇦🇷 🇦🇷 🇦🇷
-  - 📫 How to reach me: [Linked-In](https://www.linkedin.com/in/lucabp/).
+  - 📫 You can always reach me on [Linked-In](https://www.linkedin.com/in/lucabp/).
-  - 👨🏻‍💻 I enjoy coding Java with the Spring Framework and developing APIs and microservices.
+  - 👨🏻‍💻 I enjoy coding Java using the Spring Framework and developing APIs and microservices.
   - 🤓 Currently enrolled in the Certified Tech Developer Program thought and designed by Mercado Libre and Globant at Digital House.
   - 🌱 I am also learning to build systems using [Go](https://go.dev/).
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=LukaBrc&color=blueviolet&style=for-the-badge" alt="LukaBrc" </p>